Adidas skate sneakers

 Dennis Busenitz is a professional skateboarder from Newton, Kansas who won the prestigious Tampa Pro back in 2011, beating top contenders such as Paul Rodriguez, Chaz Ortiz, and Nyjah Houston.
 He became a Volcom rider in 2000 and has been part of the Adidas riding team since 2006.

-- Adidas Busenitz Pro - These Adidas skate sneakers have been praised by reviewers for their excellent balance of cushioning and board feel.
+- Adidas Busenitz Pro - The Pro version of the Busenitz has been praised by reviewers for their excellent balance of cushioning and board feel.
 They also feature padded tongues with customizable lengths, full suede uppers, rubber cupsoles, and GeoFit collars for a snug and comfortable fit.
 The Busenitz Pro comes in a wide variety of colors including blue, black, grey, green, and burgundy.

 - Adidas Busenitz Vulc - If versatility and durability are what you’re looking for in shoes, then these Adidas skate sneakers are for you.
 The shoes provide excellent board feel, good grip, and fresh comfort right out of the box.
 The kicks feature suede uppers which provide a luxurious but durable feel, customizable tongues, Nano Heel cushioning to deliver a smooth ride, and recessed eyelets that prevent laces from ripping.